 Love plants but live somewhere where they can’t be outdoors all year round?
 Me too.
-Here’s some of the best indoor plants to get now!
+Even one small houseplant can make a world of difference especially for those of us in cold climates.
+It can be hard to know where to begin so let’s chat through some of the best indoor plants to get for your home!

 I love plants and am a firm believer that they add so much to a home.
 There’s been studies that they boost mood, productivity, concentration and creativity.